 Waffle Day began in Sweden, known as Våffeldagen.
 It was actually the result of pronunciation: “Our Lady’s Day,” Feast of the Annunciation, called Vårfrudagen in Swedish.

-No one wanted to give up an occasion to eat waffles, so the new holiday was designated to mark the beginning of spring.
+No one wanted to give up an occasion to eat waffles, so the new holiday, Våffeldagen, was designated to mark the beginning of spring.

-A second Waffle Day, established in the U.S. on August 24th.
-It celebrates the anniversary of the patenting of the first waffle iron in the U.S. In the U.S., the two holidays are now known as International Waffle Day (March 25th) and National Waffle Day (August 24th).
+A different Waffle Day was established in the U.S. on August 24th.
+It celebrates the anniversary of the patenting of the first waffle iron in the U.S.

 The earliest waffle irons originated in The Netherlands around the 14th century.
 The waffles were baked over the fire in the hearth.